Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 - What food should I bring on a hike?

-- What gear and items do you need to hit the trail?
+- What other gear and items do you need to hit the trail?

 How to find hiking routes near your home?